Concordium/concordium.github.io/source/mainnet/net/voting/voting.rst

     #.
 Enter any amount of CCD (1 micro-CCD is enough).
 Enter the recipient address which is the target account in |bw|, |cryptox|, or |mw-gen2|.
 You can paste the address after copying it, scan the QR code of the account, or select it from the address book.
 In **Optional: Add memo** add a memo that says **delegatevote2024**.
 Tap **Send amount**.

         .. image:: ../images/voting/mwgen1-delegate-vote.png
-            :alt: send ccd window in old mobile wallet showing how to delegate vote
+            :alt: send CCD window in old mobile wallet showing how to delegate vote
             :width: 100%

     #.
 Tap **Send funds**.